 (3) The primary server in the domain will perform routing functions for your computer.
 Select Domain and enter an existing domain you wish to join.
+NOTE: After clicking "OK", you will be asked for the Domain Controller's Administrator password to join the domain in Windows 2000.

-Joining a Domain (Windows 2000) (Cont')
+Configuring the Network Device Joining a Domain (Windows 2000) (Cont')